kittyjosh111/linux-and-thinkpad-scripts/README.md

 1) Fedora Linux 36
 2) Fedora Linux 37
 3) Fedora Linux 38
+It should work on other distros, but specifics of installation may change.

-The scripts were used on the following devices:
+The scripts were developed, tested, and sometimes remain on the following devices:
 1) Thinkpad P16s (Intel) Gen 1 (2022)
 2) Thinkpad X1 Yoga (OLED) Gen 1 (2016)
 3) Thinkpad E540 (Intel) i5 4200M (2014)